 JUDICIAL COUNCIL OF THE THIRD CIRCUIT

+\\\\\

 J.C.
-No. 03-20-90008
+No. 03-21-90001

+\\\\\

 IN RE: COMPLAINT OF JUDICIAL MISCONDUCT OR DISABILITY

+\\\\\

 ORIGINAL PROCEEDINGS UNDER 28 U.S.C. § 351

+.....

 MEMORANDUM OPINION

-(Filed: April 10, 2020)
+(Filed: March 26, 2021)

 PRESENT: SMITH, Chief Judge.

-This complaint is filed under the Judicial Conduct and Disability Act, 28 U.S.C. §§ 351-64, against a United States Circuit Judge (the "Subject Judge").
+This complaint is filed under the Judicial Conduct and Disability Act, 28 U.S.C. §§ 351-64, against a United States District Judge (the "Subject Judge").
 For the reasons discussed below, the complaint will be dismissed.
 The Judicial Conduct and Disability Act provides a remedy if a federal judge "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts."
 28 U.S.C. § 351(a).
 A chief judge may dismiss a complaint if, after review, he or she finds it is not cognizable under the statute, is directly related to the merits of a decision or procedural ruling, or is frivolous or lacks sufficient evidence to raise an inference of misconduct.
 28 U.S.C. § 352(b)(1)(A)(i)-(iii).
-Complainant complains of "abridged civil rights related to federal question subjectmatter jurisdiction," inaction regarding a state law claim, as well as the denial of a petition for en banc rehearing, among other matters.
+Complainant filed a civil suit regarding a car that he appears to claim is defective.
+The Subject Judge dismissed his suit and in the present complaint, Complainant alleges that the Subject Judge "imprudently, is disregarding egregious, haphazardous [sic], manufacturing defects in retrospects [sic], to the [car] personal accountability."
+Complainant further alleges that the Subject Judge should have awarded him monetary damages and mental distress damages in accordance with case law from another district.
 It is apparent that Complainant's allegations reflect his dissatisfaction with the merits of judicial decisions and rulings.
 Allegations disputing the merits of judicial rulings do not, however, constitute cognizable misconduct under the Judicial Conduct and Disability Act.
 "Cognizable misconduct does not include an allegation that calls into question the correctness of a judge's ruling, including a failure to recuse."
 Rule 4(b)(1), Rules for Judicial-Conduct and Judicial-Disability Proceedings.
 The "misconduct procedure [under the Act] is not designed as a substitute for, or supplement to, appeals or motions for reconsideration.
 Nor is it designed to provide an avenue for collateral attacks or other challenges to judges' rulings."
 In re Memorandum of Decision of Judicial Conference Committee on Judicial Conduct and Disability, 517 F.3d 558, 561 (U.S. Jud.
 Conf.
 2008).
 Accordingly, Complainant's non-cognizable allegations are subject to dismissal.
 See 28 U.S.C. § 352(b)(1)(A)(ii); Rules 4(b)(1), 11(c)(1)(B), Rules for Judicial-Conduct and Judicial-Disability Proceedings.
 To the extent Complainant's allegations are not merits-related, they are baseless.
-A review of the record reveals no basis for a conclusion that the Subject Judge engaged in discrimination or a "pattern of abusive and retaliatory behavior."
+A review of the record reveals no basis for a conclusion that the Subject Judge has "malicious intent" or is otherwise biased against Complainant.
+Nor is there any evidence of "sabotage."
 Accordingly, Complainant's remaining allegations are subject to dismissal as frivolous and unsupported by evidence that would raise an inference that misconduct has occurred.
 28 U.S.C. § 352(b)(1)(A)(iii); Rule 11(c)(1)(C), (D), Rules for Judicial-Conduct and Judicial-Disability Proceedings.
-Based on the foregoing ng, this complain t will be dismissed l pursuant to 28 U.S.C. § 352(b)(1)(A)(ii) and (iii).

-s/ D. Brooks Smith
+Based on the foregoing, this complaint will be dismissed pursuant to 28 U.S.C. § 352(b)(1)(A)(ii) and (iii). s/ D. Brooks Smith Chief Judge JUDICIAL COUNCIL OF THE THIRD CIRCUIT \\\\\ J.C.
+No. 03-21-90001 \\\\\ IN RE: COMPLAINT OF JUDICIAL MISCONDUCT OR DISABILITY \\\\\ ORIGINAL PROCEEDINGS UNDER 28 U.S.C. § 351 \\\\ ORDER (Filed: March 26, 2021) PRESENT: SMITH, Chief Judge.

-Chief Judge

-JUDICIAL COUNCIL OF THE THIRD CIRCUIT

-J.C.
-No. 03-20-90008

-IN RE: COMPLAINT OF JUDICIAL MISCONDUCT OR DISABILITY

-ORIGINAL PROCEEDINGS UNDER 28 U.S.C. § 351

-ORDER

-(Filed: April 10, 2020)

-PRESENT: SMITH, Chief Judge.